 • Advanced clustering and trajectory modeling

-We are located on the 1st floor of the Department of Computer Science, in the Center of Piero della Francesca.
-The center stands on the former industrial area in the nord-west area of Turin.
-The center hosting the Turin’s high-performance center for artificial intelligence and several companies promoting innovative and fruitful collaborations
+We are based on the first floor of the Department of Computer Science, in the Piero della Francesca center.
+The center stands on a former industrial area in the north-west of Turin and hosts Turin’s high-performance center for artificial intelligence as well as several companies, promoting innovative and fruitful collaborations.